Skip to main content

 Memories are per Mini, per user.
 They're not shared with other staff, and they don't change anything for other people using the same Mini.
 If a colleague prefers dot points and you prefer paragraphs, you'll each get responses formatted the way you like.
 Preferences you set with one Mini don't carry across to others — each Mini remembers your preferences independently.

-User memories are separate from the person's records.
+Memories are separate from the person's records.
 Memories store things like your role, your formatting preferences, and how you like information presented.
 They don't store clinical information about the person being supported — that lives in the records on the timeline.

 This is particularly useful for staff who write a lot of reports or notes and want consistent formatting without having to specify it each time.

-Need Help?
+Need help?

 Did this answer your question?